 Romanian is a member of the Balkan-Romance or Eastern Romance branch of the Romance languages.
 It developed from Vulgar Latin, which was brought to the region by the Romans, who conqured it in 105-106 AD.
 At that time the area that corresponds to modern Romania, Moldova and parts of Bulgaria, Serbia, Hungary, Poland, Slovakia and Ukraine, was known as Dacia.
 It became a province of the Roman Empire known as Dacia Traiana.

 Romanian retains a number of features of Latin, such as noun cases, which have disappeared from other Romance languages.
 It also contains words from the surrounding Slavic languages, from French, Old Church Slavonic, German, Greek and Turkish, and also from Dacian, an extinct Indo-European language that was spoken in Dacia until about the 7th century AD.

-Romanian first appeared in writing during the 16th century mainly in religious texts and other documents.
-The earliest known text in Romanian dates from 1521 and is a letter from Neacşu of Câmpulung to the mayor of Braşov.
-Neacşu wrote in a version of the old Cyrillic alphabet similar to the one for Old Church Slavonic, and which was used in Walachia and Moldova until 1859.
+Romanian first appeared in writing during the 16th century, mainly in religious texts and other documents.
+The earliest known text in Romanian, which dates from 1521, is a letter from Neacşu of Câmpulung to the mayor of Braşov.
+Neacşu wrote in a version of the old Cyrillic alphabet similar to the one for Old Church Slavonic, which was used in Walachia and Moldova until 1859.

 From the late 16th century a version of the Latin alphabet using Hungarian spelling conventions was used to write Romanian in Translyvania.
 Then in the late 18th century a spelling system based on Italian was adopted.